Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-framework.md

 [VERIFY: src/Packetery/Module/Framework/HookTrait.php#HookTrait].
 The wrapper is a convention, not a boundary that the code enforces.

-Three methods hold more than a pass through.
+Several methods hold more than a pass through.
 One normalises the answer of the order query of WooCommerce, which returns either a list or an object [VERIFY: src/Packetery/Module/Framework/WcAdapter.php#getOrdersWithoutPagination].
 One returns nothing when the logging class of WooCommerce is missing [VERIFY: src/Packetery/Module/Framework/WcAdapter.php#loggingUtilGetLogDirectory].
-One returns two possible types of the logger, and only the comment says so [VERIFY: src/Packetery/Module/Framework/WcAdapter.php#getLogger].
+One returns nothing when the product of an identifier is of another type [VERIFY: src/Packetery/Module/Framework/WcAdapter.php#productFactoryGetProduct], and the session readers cast the stored value to keep the type of the caller [VERIFY: src/Packetery/Module/Framework/WcSessionTrait.php#WcSessionTrait].
 The module contains no TODO comment and no FIXME comment.